-2nd semester: from January to May (even June if you need to pass some retake exams)
+2nd semester: from January to May (even June if you need to resit exams)

 Contact your teachers

 "Office hours" do not really exist in France in the same obligatory nature as in other countries.

 However, teachers are generally happy to answer questions and to discuss problems before or immediately after class.
 Individual appointments can also be made.